Content Display is the Best Block to Showcase Your WordPress Content

 The PublishPress Blocks plugin just got a big upgrade!

-The plugin now features the best content block in WordPress.
+the best content block in WordPress.

 If you think that's hyperbole, you should give it a try.
 PublishPress Blocks is free on WordPress.org.